 • evaluate and respond to patient/carer/ colleague perspectives

 • exchange ideas and experiences with senior colleagues from other specialties

 NOTE – This workshop is for REAS/WGH staff only.
 Please complete the application form and select “wait list” to be notified of future dates which are open to all staff

 Seminar Room D25, Medical Education Centre, Western General Hospital

 Time: 13:00 - 17:00

-Dr Belinda Hacking has worked with Dr. Boyd since 2003, teaching clinical communication to senior doctors and other professionals across Scotland.
-Belinda was also trained by the late Professor Maguire.
-Her clinical role is head of psychology service for learning disability, health, forensic, neuropsychology and older adults in NHS Lothian.
+Dr Belinda Hacking has taught clinical communication to senior doctors and other professionals across Scotland since 2003.
+Belinda was trained by the late Professor Maguire.
+Her clinical role is Director of Psychology for NHS Lothian.
 Belinda has a special interest in shared decision-making in healthcare.
 British Psychological Society membership: 33194

 Dr Ellie Caldwell is a Clinical Psychologist in NHS Lothian’s Staff Support Service, where she provides wellbeing advice and psychological therapies to Health and Care staff, as well as psychologically-informed support to teams and departments.
 She is a qualified conflict mediator, and is trained and experienced in providing executive coaching to individuals and teams.
 She has a special interest in helping leaders and highly skilled professionals stay resilient and work their best under challenging or changing circumstances.